dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Where to get help
 _________________

-If none of the above suggestions have helped solve your problem, help is available through: met_help@ucar.edu
+If none of the above suggestions have helped solve your problem, help is available through the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.

 How to contribute code
 ______________________

 If you have code you would like to contribute, we will gladly consider your contribution.
-Please send email to: met_help@ucar.edu
+Please create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_.